peterrod54/Compliance/README.md

 ## Step 3
 Open the **_hosts.txt_** and enter the hostnames or IP addresses that you want to scan.
 Refer to the **_hosts_-_example.txt_** file to see how that's done.

 **NOTE**: It takes 6 minutes to scan one host.
 I recommend that you keep your list of hosts to under 10, at least for your first scan.
-After that, you can add more hosts to that list but remember that the more hosts you list, the longer the scan will take to generate the compliance report.
+After that, you can add more hosts to that list but remember that the more hosts you add, the longer the scan will take to generate the compliance report.

 ## Step 4
 Launch **_VCS-Scanner.exe_**